 The narrative is delivered in four sections, and readers are encouraged to comment and share thoughts about each part, to provide their own insights and experience to others on this journey.

-You can continue to Part 1 at no charge by using the link below.
+You can continue to Part 1 by using the link below.

 An English Country Garden – Part 1